tdemin/tdem.in/content/post/recoverable-2fa-token-howto.md

 ---
-title: "Recoverable 2FA Token HOWTO"
+title: Recoverable 2FA Token HOWTO
 date: 2017-10-27T12:00:00+00:00
-tags: ["two-factor authentication", "security"]
+tags: [two-factor authentication, security]
 ---

 So you want to enable two-factor authentication for your online accounts?
 That’s